MarshallJDem/WebGL3DFractalRenderer/README.md

 Originally based on: https://github.com/HackerPoet/PySpace

-If you have questions feel free to E-mail me! marshalljdem@gmail.com
+If you have questions use the issues tab or feel free to E-mail me at marshalljdem@gmail.com !

 <h2>How to use it</h2>